thinktomorrow/package-docs/src/chief/upgrading.md

 ```

 ### Manager model
-The property model is no longer encouraged to use inside the manager.
-Please use the `existingModel()` method to retrieve it.
+The manager property _model_ is no longer encouraged to be used.
+Use the `existingModel()` method to retrieve the model or `Manager::modelInstance()` for an empty generic model instance.
-If you want to retrieve the
-To verify that an existing model is available to the manager, you can use the `Manager::hasExistingModel()` method.
+To check that an existing model is available, you can use the `Manager::hasExistingModel()` method.
-If you have custom details - to show custom admin cards or page headers -, you might need to check for the models' existence first.
+If you have custom manager details - to show custom admin cards or page headers -, you might need to check for the models' existence first.
 An example from the PageManager can help you on your way:
 ```php
 public function details(): Details
 {